 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D X or the Canon 1D Mark II N – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1D X:

 - More detail: Offers more megapixels (17.9 vs 8.2MP) with a 48% higher linear resolution.